chira37/employee-management-test/README.md

 ### How to run

-To ru all apps, run the following command:
+To run all apps, run the following command:

 ```
 yarn